gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

     * Requires the ``car`` package to be loaded.

-    * Generates a Type II Sums of Squares ANOVA table that is useful for both additive and interaction models, but it most important to use when working with the additive model as it provides inferences for each term conditional on the other one. \index{\texttt{Anova()}|textbf}
+    * Generates a Type II Sums of Squares ANOVA table that is useful for both additive and interaction models, but it is most important to use when working with the additive model as it provides inferences for each term conditional on the other one. \index{\texttt{Anova()}|textbf}